 They heard reports, they got acquainted, they felt the Spirit, and they made a statement.
 Eighteen members of the Michigan Conference Delegation prepared for their work at the 2020 NCJ Conference next July.

-Bishop David Bard encourages The Michigan Conference to share hope and love this Advent season through generous contributions to UMCOR’s disaster relief efforts around the world and across the state.
+Again this Advent, Bishop David Bard asks The Michigan Conference to help heal human suffering with generous contributions to disaster recovery efforts both around the world and across the state.